Akhilbisht798/virtual-office-space/README.md

 - When creating a user also create a sprite entry for it (haven't put it on use in client though).
 - create a sprite add it to s3 with entry on db.

+### Maps
+- Create a map using tiled.
+- make sure to embed you tileset on your map.
+- export it as a json and make sure path are right.
+- make a zip and upload it to s3 and put database entry for it.

 ### TODO
-- [ ] check remove assests if i delete the game.
-- [ ] design the frontend for getting and creating the room.
+- [ ] maps and good spirites.
-- [ ] maps
+- [ ] hosting it.